What is net worth?

 How to track your net worth

 You can calculate your net worth yourself and repeatedly update your figures.
 Or you can turn to financial tools that calculate and track your net worth for you.

-This convenient — and free — platform stores all of your accounts in one place so you can track and manage your finances daily.
+Empower is a convenient — and free — platform that stores all of your accounts in one place so you can track and manage your finances daily.
 Using the Empower Dashboard, you can easily keep track of your net worth.
 You can link your debts (mortgage, credit cards, and other loans) and assets (bank, investing, and retirement accounts, etc.) to see your net worth in real-time.

-This free budgeting app combines your finances into one place for better management and review.
+Mint is a free budgeting app that combines your finances into one place for better management and review.
 And it gives you access to unlimited credit score reviews.
 Mint also provides loan repayment and home affordability calculators to help you eliminate debt and save toward your goals.

-This web-based personal finance app gives you a net worth report.
+PocketSmith is a web-based personal finance app that gives you a net worth report.
 And it allows you to create budgets, analyze spending patterns, and generate projections based on budgeting scenarios.
 Plus, its calendar-creation feature is convenient and gives you a window on the future of your finances.
 Right now, you can get 50% off on the first two months of PocketSmith's Premium account using the code: 50OFFPREMIUM-F4RG.